romunro/spigot-docker/README.md

 `MINECRAFT_OPTS` default set to the following extra parameters `-server -Xmx2048m -XX:MaxPermSize=512m -XX:+UseParNewGC -XX:+UseConcMarkSweepGC`.
 You could change this if you desire more or less memory for the server.

 ### FORCE_UPDATE
 `FORCE_UPDATE` default set to 'false' give you the option to update the .jar of the server.
 By changing `FORCE_UPDATE` to 'true' a new .jar will be made on startup, and the old .jar will be removed.
+An .jar update can also be forced by removing the earlier mentioned version file from the `MINECRAFT_HOME` directory.

 ## Updating and config files
 If there is a mismatch between the user set `MINECRAFT_VERSION` and currently installed server version, the server will do the following: